In this multi-part series, we highlight key contract issues for today’s business owners, including:

 Implied Warranty of Fitness for a Particular Purpose

-You have undoubtedly come across several classic warranties in your business dealings, either because you have asked that a warranty be provided to you or because your buyer has asked you to provide one to them.
-One warranty that is worth highlighting is the implied warranty of fitness for a particular purpose.
-This warranty provides as follows:
+You have undoubtedly come across several classic warranties in your business dealings, due either to asking that a warranty be provided to you or being asked by a buyer to provide one to you.
+One warranty worth highlighting is the implied warranty of fitness for a particular purpose:

-It is also important to consider what remedies you are providing through your warranty.
-Are you warranting the replacement of a product, or are you warranting that you will provide a refund of the cost of a product?
-You may also be asked to provide “cover” damages where the buyer has the option of buying a replacement, and you have to cover (or make up the difference) in the costs for the buyer.
-Depending on the type of product you offer, the implications can be extensive.
-Again, make sure the language you sign off on is right for you product.
+It is also important to consider the remedies provided through your warranty.
+Are you warranting the replacement of a product, or are you warranting a refund of the cost?
+You may also be asked to provide “cover” damages when a buyer has the option of replacing the product, making you responsible to cover (or make up the difference in) the costs for the buyer.